 This is a carer coming into the family’s home and caring for a child of any age one-on-one.
 The majority of nannies are trained in some sort of childcare or first-aid and can provide flexible hours.
 As they are coming into your home, other services are often provided, such as light cleaning and cooking.
 The more experienced and qualified the nanny, the higher the hourly rate, ranging from $15-$25 per hour.

-This is a community-based, parent-run childcare option for children aged 0-5.
-Sessions are short at around two to four hours and cost up to $5 per session.
-They generally require a lot of involvement from the parents, and drop-off sessions should be discussed with the individual centre.
-Playcentre focuses on parents themselves being a child’s most valuable teacher, and encourages them to stay and learn alongside their children.
+This is a community-based, parent-run childcare option for children aged 0-6.
+Sessions are short at around three to four hours and cost around $30 per term.
+Parents are encouraged to stay and play alongside their children to support their learning and to make connections with other parents in their community.
+Drop-off sessions should be discussed with the individual centre.
+Playcentre focuses on parents themselves being a child’s most valuable teacher and encourages them to stay and learn alongside their children, with free parent education provided.
 The ratio of adults to children ranges from 1:5 to 1:3.
-Each playcentre is run differently and has different regulations, and many will allow you to come for a few free sessions to try things out before committing.
+Each Playcentre follows the Ministry of Education early childhood education curriculum and regulations, and many will allow you to come for a few free sessions to try things out before committing.

 Also known as kindy, this is an education and care centre that is governed by a kindergarten association.
 They have traditionally only provided half-day morning or afternoon sessions for three- to four-year-olds, but increasingly more are offering full days (up to six hours) to families, and some are now taking children as young as two-and-a-half years old.
 They run the same as the school term and school hours, sharing the same school holidays, and are mostly only open between 8.30am-3pm.
 Children have high amounts of socialisation, and very little one-on-one time with the adults caring for them.
 As they are mostly government-funded, fees are generally pretty low at around $2-$5 per session, and ratios can be as high as 1:10, but these vary between each kindy.